MBoemo/DNAscent/README.md

 loaded_json = json.load(f)
 hmm = pm.HiddenMarkovModel.from_json(loaded_json)
 ```
-Writing and loading with json is on the order of seconds, whereas pickle and cPickle will be on the order of hours.
+Writing and loading with JSON is on the order of seconds, whereas pickle and cPickle will be on the order of hours.
 Please note that by default, pomegranate's from_json function will re-optimise the model with full optimisation.
 It's worth turning that off by editing the code.

 ##C++ Flavour
 Under development.